-- Possession of alcoholic beverages is prohibited in or on university premises with the exception of the Gonyea House (the President’s private residence), the Garfield Commons, the University House (which is privately owned), a Resident Director’s university housing, South and Kreidler Halls (as outlined in the South Hall & Kreidler Alcoholic Beverages Policy and the Conference and Events summer policies), and for the purpose of approved religious worship.
+- Possession and/or consumption of Alcoholic Beverages Of Age: Possession of alcoholic beverages is prohibited in or on university premises, including residence halls, regardless of age.
+The only exceptions include: Gonyea House (the President’s private residence), the Garfield Commons, events that use University’s Catering and request alcoholic beverages to be served, the University House (which is privately owned), a Resident Director’s university housing, South Hall and Kreidler Halls (as outlined in the South Hall Alcoholic Beverages Policy and the Conference and Events summer policies), and for the purpose of approved religious worship.

-- Misconduct related to consumption, provision of alcohol to others or misuse of alcohol that creates risks for one’s safety, threatens the safety of others, detracts from the living-learning community, disrupts the university community either on or off campus may be a violation of PLU’s Alcoholic Beverages Policy.
-Violators will be referred to Student Rights and Responsibilities or Human Resources.
+- Misconduct Under the Influence: Misconduct related to consumption, provision of alcohol to others or misuse of alcohol that creates risks for one’s safety, threatens the safety of others, detracts from the living-learning community, disrupts the university community either on or off campus may be a violation of PLU’s Alcoholic Beverages policy.

-- Students who are present when an Alcoholic Beverages Policy is being violated are expected to remove themselves from the room/situation and are encouraged to report the violation.
-Students who do not leave will be documented on an incident report and referred to the Student Rights and Responsibilities System.
+- In the Presence of Alcohol: Students who are present when an Alcoholic Beverages Policy is being violated are expected to remove themselves from the room/situation and are encouraged to report the violation.
+Students who do not leave will be documented on an incident report and referred to Student Rights and Responsibilities.
 See Residence Hall Communities policy for further information.

-Use of student government or residence hall funds to purchase alcoholic beverages is prohibited.
+Use of student government or residence hall dues or funds to purchase alcoholic beverages is prohibited.